African scientists baffled by monkeypox cases in Europe, US

 “This is not the kind of spread we’ve seen in West Africa, so there may be something new happening in the West,” he said.

+To date, no one has died in the outbreak.
 Monkeypox typically causes fever, chills, a rash and lesions on the face or genitals.
-WHO estimates the disease is fatal for up to one in 10 people, but smallpox vaccines are protective and some antiviral drugs are also being developed.
+WHO estimates the disease is fatal for up to one in 10 people, but smallpox vaccines are protective and some antiviral drugs are being developed.

-One of the theories British health officials are exploring is whether the disease is being sexually transmitted.
+British health officials are exploring whether the disease is being sexually transmitted.
 Health officials have asked doctors and nurses to be on alert for potential cases, but said the risk to the general population is low.
+The European Center for Disease Control and Prevention recommended all suspected cases be isolated and that high-risk contacts be offered smallpox vaccine.

 On Friday, Britain's Health Security Agency reported 11 new monkeypox cases, saying that “a notable proportion” of the most recent infections in the U.K. and Europe have been in young men with no history of travel to Africa who were gay, bisexual or had sex with men.